 How is the broker's edge changing?

 It's moving from access to discovery.
-Knowing the right lenders and products is increasingly commoditized and built into software.
-The scarcer advantage now is consistently finding qualified businesses before competitors — so an owned engine for finding deals matters more than just knowing where to place them.
+Knowing the right lenders and products is increasingly commoditized and built into software, while finding qualified businesses first has become the scarce skill.
+That's a reversal — the hard part used to be placement; now it's finding the deal.

 What should brokers build for the future of the industry?

-Three things that hold up across market conditions: a reliable discovery engine to find deals, automation of the repeatable work, and the freed-up time to deliver fast, high-quality human service.
-Speed of response and service quality become bigger differentiators as tools level operations.
+Three things that hold up across conditions: a reliable discovery engine to find deals, automation of the repeatable work, and the freed-up time to deliver fast, high-quality human service.
+As tools level operations, speed and service become the differentiators that win.